A step-by-step tutorial to make a DIY laptop table for a couch.

 Then, insert the plug into the pocket.
 The plug should go in smoothly; if not, sometimes a screw is not drilled in far enough.

 Install a plug for each pocket hole and allow the glue to dry completely before moving on.

-Next take spackling paste with a putty knife and apply it to where the plugs were just installed.
-This is to give you a seamless finish.
+Next, take spackling paste with a putty knife and apply it to where the plugs were just installed.
+This will give you a seamless finish.

 SIDE NOTE: If you are not painting the frame, you will want to use a wood filler instead.